diabpsx/plaque/README.md

 All known improvements are showcased here on a golden plaque dedicated to the port.

 ## Graphics
-The PSX port features 16-bit graphics that allowed for new colors and effects not possible on the PC--which was limited to 256 (8-bit colors).
+The PSX port features 16-bit graphics that allowed for new colors and effects not possible on the PC--which was limited to 256 (8-bit) colors.

 #### Braziers
 ![lamp](img/lamp.png)